kcmerrill/alfred/GUIDE.md

  - Create common tasks with your team with one centralized location

 A few things to note:
  - You can add additional repositories, not just github.
-See `remote module section` below.
+See below.
  - Alfred comes with a built in webserver to serve up your own remote modules.
  - The convention is `username/project`, by default alfred points to itself(on github). `github.com/kcmerrill/alfred/tree/master/modules`.
  - *This _does_ execute remote code so be careful and be sure to trust the source!*